-- Host a 5000 Steps to Wellbeing Walk in your workplace or community or a ‘Tea and Chat’ event.
+- Host a 5000 Steps to Wellbeing Walk in your workplace or community or a virtual Connect Cafe.

-- Host a positive mental health talk inviting the community to attend.
+- Host an online mental health talk inviting the community to attend.
 Topics could include Mindfulness, Stress or Anxiety

 - Organise a football/hurling/ rugby blitz with your local club.